The Ultimate In Birding Tours

 Colombia with a Difference: Day 8 This morning we will drive to the town of La Jagua de Ibirico, situated at the foot of the Sierra de Perijá (as opposed to the Serranía de Perija situated further north) for an overnight stay.

 This afternoon we will be seeking out a very special, poorly-known near-endemic.
-The attractive Todd’s (or Perija) Parakeet is known only from a small area of Northeast Colombia and adjacent Venezuela.
-Formerly treated as a very isolated population of the Painted Parakeet, it is only in recent times that it has been realised that it is a distinct species.
+The attractive Perioja (or Todd’s) Parakeet is known only from a small area of Northeast Colombia and adjacent Venezuela.
+Formerly treated as a very isolated population of the Painted Parakeet, it was only recently recognised as a distinct species.
+(It is still lumped by the IOC.)

 We will also see a good number of other species, including some of those we have already encountered in the Serranía de Perijá.

-Colombia with a Difference: Day 9 We will have another opportunity to look for Todd’s Parakeet this morning if we need to.
+Colombia with a Difference: Day 9 We will have another opportunity to look for Perija Parakeet this morning if we need to.

 Afterwards, we will head southwards to Ocaña for an overnight stay.
 We will arrive in time for an initial look for Recurve-billed Bushbird and other birds.